kort1k/ieee_ml/README.md

 -----------
-The setup is infact quite simple if you have a latest Tensorflow installation and you may not need to do all the instructions.Only additional thing to do download the course materials and repo and then do install additinal packages using pip install -r requirements.txt
+The setup is infact quite simple if you have a latest Tensorflow installation and you may not need to do all the instructions.Only additional thing to do download the course materials and repo and then do install additional packages using pip install -r requirements.txt
 Please make sure that you can run the course programs from Jupyter notebook to ensue you have right setup.
 If in doubt, please do the detailed setup as instructed below.